Convex Programming Based Spectral Clustering

-where $\theta_{i,j} = \alpha_{i,j} / \alpha_i^* = \sqrt{d_{i,j} / d_i^*}$.
+where $\theta_{i,j} = \alpha_{i,j} / \alpha_{i,n_i} = \sqrt{d_{i,j} / d_{i,n_i}}$.
 Accordingly, $\Q$ can be rewritten as

-The above shows that $\Q = \V\C$ is NMF and separable, and the basis indices correspond to representative nodes $(1, n_1), \ldots, (k, n_k)$ of the clusters.
-We can therefore see that finding the representative set of a $k$-way partition is equivalent to finding all the basis indices from $\Q$.
-The grouping stage of spectral clustering gives $\P$ rather than $\Q$.
-This matrix is created by rotating $\Q$ and then adding perturbations to it:
+The above shows that $\Q = \V\C$ is NMF and separable and the basis index set corresponds to the representative node set of the $k$-way partition of a graph.
+We can therefore see that finding the representative node set of a graph partition is equivalent to finding the basis index set of $\Q$.
+The grouping stage of spectral clustering needs to deal with $\P$ rather than $\Q$.
+This matrix is given as

-Since $\U$ is orthogonal, the matrix $\U\V$ is not necessarily nonnegative.
-Thus, algorithms developed for solving separable NMF problems may fail to run on $\P$.
-However, SPA and SNPA run on it at least, and their robustness of them is ensured, because the matrix $\U\V\C$ satisfies Assumption \ref{Assump: B of SPA}.
+The matrix $\U\V$ is not necessarily nonnegative.
+Nevertheless, we can perform SPA and SNPA on $\P$ and ensure their robustness if $\|\R\|_2$ is small, because the matrix $\U\V\C$ satisfies conditions (A1) and (A2).
 Indeed, $\U\V$ is \by{k}{k} and nonsingular because $\U$ and $\V$ both are.
 In addition, $\C = [\I, \H]\Pib$ is nonnegative and every column $\h_i$ of $\H$ satisfies $\|\h_i\|_1 \le \theta_{\mmax} \le 1$.
 Meanwhile, Theorem 9 of \cite{Miz14}, which describes the robustness of ER, is invalid for $\P$, because $\U\V$ is required to be nonnegative. \begin{remark} In Section \ref{Subsec: analysis of Step 2}, we mentioned the size of $\|\R\|_2$.
 That is, if $\Upsilon \ge k$ holds, then we have $\|\R\|_2 \le 2\sqrt{k / \Upsilon}$ for $\Q$ corresponding to the optimal $k$-way partition of a graph.
 Hence, if the graph is well-clustered, $\|\R\|_2$ is small. \end{remark}